cameron-yee/whiteboardproblems/README.md

     * Problem: A palindrome is a word or phrase that reads the same backward as forward.
 Write a function that checks for this.

     * Solution File: palindrome.js

+3. Int Reverse
+    * Problem: Given an integer, reverse the order of the digits.

+    * Solution File: intreverse.js